bryantBaumgartner/chaosMode/README.md

 # Multiplayer
 In order to use the mod in multiplayer you can either
 + Ensure all clients in the lobby have matching versions of the mod.
-+ Set the config setting `ArtifactMode` to `False` on the host client.
++ (Recommended for multiplayer) Set the config setting `ArtifactMode` to `False` on the host client.
 The mod will automatically run in the background.
 	+ You cannot currently disable the mod with this method without resetting the game.

 # Configuration